 call: 07802 796769

 Beth Heath Netherton graduated from Goldsmiths College with a degree in Media and Communications where she specialized in Film and Cinematography.
 Beth then worked at the Central Film School where she assisted students with the production of their films.
 Beth started in music PR on an internship for Republic Media where, after a month, she was asked to run the newly created online department and developed the business with clients that included Katie Melua and Caro Emerald.

 Beth then moved to Impressive PR where she mostly covered music accounts.
 She was then promoted to Senior Publicist where she headed up many accounts for music and comedy that included 3 successful Edinburgh Festival seasons.

-Helen has over ten years experience in entertainment, working as Promo Manager for an international nightclub brand as well as a strong history in publishing and music tech marketing & PR, she has worked with the biggest names in computer music worldwide which saw her secure the Sound on Sound magazine award for 'Outstanding Marketing' in 2016 as well as an appearance as an industry expert on 'BBC Introducing round table' in her native Devon.
+Helen has over fifteen years experience in entertainment, working as Promo Manager for an international nightclub brand as well as a strong history in publishing and music tech marketing & PR, she has worked with the biggest names in computer music worldwide which saw her secure the Sound on Sound magazine award for 'Outstanding Marketing' in 2016 as well as an appearance as an industry expert on 'BBC Introducing round table' in her native Devon.

 Michelle Thomas graduated from Brasenose College, Oxford University with a degree in English Language and Literature and, after two years teaching English in Japan, began a career in marketing and PR at Oxfam.
 She has more than twenty years experience in the entertainment industry; her clients have included Walt Disney, Universal Pictures, Paramount Pictures, 20th Century Fox and EOne; Pan Macmillan, Penguin Random House, London and Venice Film Festivals and Sega Games.
 Michelle has also worked as a journalist, reviewing films for www.futuremovies.co.uk and writing for the Africa Channel, and was on the committee of the British Independent Film Awards for ten years.